Skip to main content

 You can also look at news reports about a company.
 Have they been doing what they said they were going to do?
 Have they met any targets they set for themselves?
 These things are important, and can give an indication of how well they’re performing.

+Everyone has specialised knowledge of some variety.
+You might work in a particular industry, or be especially interested in a certain product or technology.
 The point is, investing in companies is an opportunity for you to put your knowledge and experience to work.
-If you think something is going to take off in the future, you can invest towards that future—not only will you help bring it about, you’ll also get a good payoff if you’re right!
 If you don’t have this knowledge yourself, think about doing some research externally and learning more about what makes the company tick.

 These are worth thinking about, because investing isn’t just about dollars and cents.
 It’s also about supporting companies that you want to see succeed in the future.